 Since this is an Asian recipe you might wish to try Shiitake mushrooms or try the earthiness of brown mushrooms or another kind.
 Oyster mushrooms would also work.

 Something else you can do when preparing crack slaw with chicken is tinker with the seasonings.
-The standard flavors that seem to crop up in every crack slaw recipe are ginger, soy sauce, sesame oil and hot sauce, and those 4 staples nearly always seem to make it into every crack slaw recipe I make, but if you want to swap the ginger for 5-spice or the soy sauce for tamari, then go ahead.
+The standard flavors that seem to crop up in every crack slaw recipe are ginger, soy sauce, sesame oil and hot sauce.
+Those 4 staples nearly always seem to make it into every crack slaw recipe I make, but if you want to swap the ginger for 5-spice or the soy sauce for tamari, then go ahead.

-It’s actually hard to get this crack slaw with chicken wrong, and you can even go for a fusion result, using both Japanese and Thai seasonings for example, or experimenting with something you don’t usually use like Cajun spices or a BBQ dry rub used as a spice.
+It’s actually hard to get this crack slaw with chicken wrong.
+You can even go for a fusion result, using both Japanese and Thai seasonings for example.
+Another idea is experimenting with something you don’t usually use like Cajun spices or a BBQ dry rub used as a spice.

 Considering protein (chicken, beef, seafood) and vegetables (usually cabbage, onions and carrot) tend to pair with the spices from all kinds of cuisines, you can see how it would be hard to get this too far wrong.